Legal Process Outsourcing (LPO)

 - Economic changes and the rising cost of legal services

 - Increased automation of legal processes

 - New technology tools

 India is currently the largest LPO destination.
-Like the U.S. and the U.K., India's legal system is grounded in British common law.
+As in the United States and the United Kingdom, India's legal system is derived from English common law.
 And, unlike China, which is emerging as an offshoring center, English is the language of instruction in Indian colleges and law schools.
-India also boasts one of the largest pools of English-speaking graduates in the world.
-Low labor cost is another major factor in sourcing work to India.
-In addition, India possesses a large, highly qualified labor pool.
-Many Indian legal service vendors require a college degree as a bare minimum to employment.
-Most employees - even data entry workers - possess a graduate degree and most legal employees possess a law degree.
+India also has one of the largest pools of English-speaking graduates in the world.
+Low labor cost is another major factor in sourcing work to India, and the nation possesses a large, highly qualified labor pool.
+Many Indian legal service vendors require a college degree as a bare minimum for employment.
+Most employees - even data entry workers - possess a graduate degree, and most legal employees possess a law degree.

 Recent Growth in LPO